-Brenda J. Thames, Ed.D., Health Sciences Center Executive Vice President & Provost, joined Greenville Health System in 2007.
-In her current role, Dr. Thames is responsible for the leadership and strategic direction of all education and workforce development initiatives at GHS through GHS Health Sciences Center.
+Brenda J. Thames, Ed.D., Health Sciences Center Executive Vice President and Provost, joined Greenville Health System in 2007.
+In her current role, Dr. Thames is responsible for the leadership and strategic direction of all education and workforce development initiatives at GHS through the GHS Health Sciences Center.
 She works with local schools and regional colleges and universities to develop collaborative partnerships focused on advancing health care through improved and expanded opportunities for current and future health professionals.

 Read More About Brenda J. Thames, Ed.D.

 Prior to joining GHS, Dr. Thames served as associate dean for research and graduate studies in the College of Health, Education and Human Development at Clemson University.

 Dr. Thames serves on numerous boards and committees representing the voice of health care, particularly from education and workforce perspectives.
 She earned a bachelor’s degree in home economics from Mississippi State University as well as a master’s degree in guidance and counseling and a doctorate in vocational and technical education from Clemson University.